Great to have you with us, Rush Limbaugh, America's real anchorman, your guiding light.

 And back in, I think it was earlier in the summer, the owner of the Patriots, Robert Kraft, announced that he was going to accept the penalty for the good of the league to try to speed this thing along.

-But the the Patriots have been punished.
+But the Patriots have been punished.

 The league did so, set up a procedure.

-The balls were supposed to go to the ref Walt Coleman.
+The balls were supposed to go to the ref, Walt Coleman.

-Because the and it's it's been said and denied by some in the league office, not everybody, that it was a sting.
+That has always amazed me, and it's been said and denied by some in the league office, not everybody, that it was a sting that they were trying to entrap the Patriots tampering with the balls.

-In which case they had to let whatever they were doing with the balls happen, and then they had to start the game with the balls improperly inflated, if the Patriots were indeed doing what the Colts had accused them of doing.
+In which case, they had to let whatever they were doing with the balls happen, and then they had to start the game with the balls improperly inflated if the Patriots were indeed doing what the Colts had accused them of doing.

 And it was the Ravens, I think, prior to that that had alerted the Colts to it.

-So I that has always been something amazing.
+So, that has always been something amazing.

-Tom Brady, whatever you think of him, is the marquee player of the NFL.
+Another thing that amazes me is Tom Brady, whatever you think of him, is the marquee player of the NFL.

-He is maybe arguable to some people, but the best player in the NFL right now.
+He is, maybe arguable to some people, but the best player in the NFL right now.

 And why the league is trying to destroy that's got everybody mystified.